obrienjoey/joeyobrien.ie/content/publication/kelly/index.md

 +++
-title = "A Generalization of the Classical Kelly Betting Formula to the Case of Temporal Correlation" date = "2020-03-05"
+title = "A generalization of the classical Kelly betting formula to the case of temporal correlation" date = "2020-06-22"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.